jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 ## 2 Access to the service

-The ReCaS JupytreHub service is available at this [link](https://hpc.recas.ba.infn.it:10001/)
+The ReCaS JupyterHub service is available at this [link](https://hpc.recas.ba.infn.it:10001/)

 Once clicked on the link, you will see the authentication page, shown in the following image: